awsdocs/aws-batch-user-guide/doc_source/create-batch-ami.md

         sudo stop ecs
         ```

-   1. Remove the persistent data checkpoint file\.
-By default, this file is located at `/var/lib/ecs/data/ecs_agent_data.json`\.
-Use the following command to remove the file\.
+   1. Remove the persistent data checkpoint files\.
+By default, these files are located in the `/var/lib/ecs/data/` directory\.
+Use the following command to remove any such files\.

       ```
-      sudo rm -rf /var/lib/ecs/data/ecs_agent_data.json
+      sudo rm -rf /var/lib/ecs/data/*
       ```

 1. Create a new AMI from your running instance\.
 For more information, see [Creating an Amazon EBS\-Backed Linux AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-ebs.html) in the *Amazon EC2 User Guide for Linux Instances* guide\.